Peer group: Serve as a source of information

 Peer groups provide perspective outside of the individual's viewpoints.
 Members inside peer groups also learn to develop relationships with others in the social system.
 Peers, particularly group members, become important social referents for teaching other members customs, social norms, and different ideologies.
+Positive peer relationships improve social interaction and enhance positive engagement levels in adolescents with and without disabilities.
+Peers foster overall well-being by offering practical, emotional, and social support.

 Teach gender roles

 Peer groups can also serve as a venue for teaching members gender roles.
 Through gender-role socialization, group members learn about sex differences, and social and cultural expectations.
 While boys and girls differ greatly, there is not a one-to-one link between sex and gender roles with males always being masculine and females always being feminine.
 Both genders can contain different levels of masculinity and femininity.
 Peer groups can consist of all males, all females, or both males and females.
 Studies show that the majority of peer groups are unisex.

 Serve as a practicing venue to adulthood

 Adolescent peer groups provide support as teens assimilate into adulthood.
 Major changes include: decreasing dependence on parents, increasing feelings of self-sufficiency, and connecting with a much larger social network.
 Adolescents are expanding their perspective beyond the family and learning how to negotiate relationships with others in different parts of the social system.
 Peers, particularly group members, become important social referents.
 Peer groups also influence individual members' attitudes and behaviours on many cultural and social issues, such as: drug use, violence, and academic achievement. and even the development and expression of prejudice.